lavague-ai/LaVague/docs/docs/advanced/under-the-hood.md

 When user enters a URL:

-We initialise our driver to go to the URL and display an initial screenshot of the webpage:
+We initialize our driver to go to the URL and display an initial screenshot of the web page:

 see the `__update_image_display()` method